Omagor6/Lernwerkstatt/Readme.md

   **Repository and DB access manager**

   The repositories access or persist the the data in the database.
 For this the db_access_manager is used to provide easy and generic access to the database: There is a function for executing a query that updates existing data or creates a new entry - optionally parameters can be set in the query.
 The second function is used to fetch data.
 In this case the data is returned as a dict.
 In addition the DB access manager ensures consistent error handling.

+  ## Authorization and Access Management

+  These are functiontalities have not been implemented yet.
+With FastApi this can be added.